Collagen Type VI-Related Disorders

 germline mosaicism.
 Although no instances of germline mosaicism have been reported, it remains a possibility.

 Offspring of a proband.
-Each child of an individual with an autosomal dominant collagen VI-related disorder has a 50% chance of inheriting the mutation.
+Each child of an individual with an autosomal dominant collagen VI-related disorder has a 50% chance of inheriting the pathogenic variant.

 Other family members.
-The risk to other family members depends on the status of the proband's parents.
-If a parent has the disease-causing mutation identified in the proband and/or is affected, his or her family members may be at risk.
+The risk to other family members depends on the status of the proband's parents: if a parent has the pathogenic variant identified in the proband and/or is affected, his or her family members may be at risk.

 Parents of a proband